Searching for information

 Information sources and types

-Information can be found in a variety of sources.
+Information can be found in a variety of sources and each source contains different types of information.

 Sources include: